Welcome back, Kristaps Porzingis

 The Boston Celtics found all sorts of rhythm against the Los Angeles Clippers at TD Garden Monday night.
-When Joe Mazzulla’s team gets hot from three-point range, there’s quite literally no way to stop them, especially when their X-factor is back on the floor.
+It’s very difficult to stop Joe Mazzula’s team when it gets hot from 3-point range, especially when its X-factor is back on the floor.

 The Celtics took the early lead with a barrage of outside shooting and never looked back in a 126-94 victory over the Clippers to win their sixth straight contest.